What is the MCI Partnership?

 - To encourage local communities to support for the AF through the Wiltshire Community Covenant.

-Organisations involved in the partnership include; Wiltshire Council, the Army's HQ 1 Artillery Brigade and HQ South West, MOD Boscombe Down, MOD's Information Service & Systems, DIO, Defence College of Technical Training, the Swindon and Wiltshire Local Enterprise Partnership, the Homes and Communities Agency and the voluntary sector represented by Community First.
+Organisations involved in the partnership include; Wiltshire Council, the Army's HQ South West, MOD Boscombe Down, MOD's Information Service & Systems, Defence Infrastructure Organisation, Defence College of Technical Training, the Swindon and Wiltshire Local Enterprise Partnership, the Homes and Communities Agency and the voluntary sector represented by Community First.

-The MCI Partnership Board meets every three months and provides strategic direction and guidance to the partnership and directs the work of its MCI delivery group.
-The MCI delivery group, which also has NHS representation, meets every two months and directs and monitors progress on the agreed workstreams.
+The MCI Partnership Board meets every three months and provides strategic direction and guidance to the partnership and directs the work of its MCI Delivery Group.
+This group, which also has NHS representation, meets quarterly to direct and monitor progress on the agreed workstreams.